keisukeirie/Amazon_review_helpfulness_prediction/README.md

 **Can Machine learning model learn characteristics of good customer reviews and predict helpfulness of reviews?**

 To answer this question, I used Amazon review dataset from [Julian McAuley's website](http://jmcauley.ucsd.edu/data/amazon/links.html)
-and built a xgboost ensemble method model that identify each review as highly helpful review or not helpful review.
+and built a xgboost ensemble method model that identify each review as highly helpful or not helpful.

 The definition of 2 label classes:
-Highly helpful reviews = Amazon reviews with more than 75% of votes being positive (= helpful) not helpful reviews = Amazon reviews with less than 75% of votes being positive
+Highly helpful reviews = Amazon reviews with more than 75% of votes being positive (= helpful)
+Not helpful reviews = Amazon reviews with less than 75% of votes being positive

 **With high prediction accuracy, I can determine helpful reviews regardless of user votes on Amazon.**